Logging

 Available Handlers

-A logger can take one or multiple handlers that it writes too simultaneously.
-You can bring and set your own handler(s).
+A logger can take one or multiple handlers that it writes to simultaneously.
+You can bring and use your own handler(s).
+Any slog Handlers will work.
 This gives you more control over your logging needs, compared to one of the default loggers from above.

 logger := alog.New(